gmh5225/mini/README.md

 # mini

-A compiler for a statically & strongly typed, C-like programming language.
+An experimental compiler for a C-like programming language.
 This is a research project designed to explore all aspects of compiler design.

 NOTE: This project is a WIP and unstable.